Grants

 The Wyoming Native Plant Society was established in 1981 for the purpose of encouraging appreciation and knowledge of the native flora of Wyoming.
 Towards this end, the Society has promoted research on native plants and habitats in Wyoming through its annual scholarship program.
 One to three scholarships in amounts of up to $1000 are awarded each year to undergraduate, or graduate students conducting research in Wyoming.
 Projects may address any aspect of botany, including taxonomy, floristics, ecology, plant geography, range science, physiology, or mycology.
 View past recipients here.

-Applications for 2025 Scholarships and Grants are due February 15!
+Applications for 2026 Scholarships and Grants are no longer being accepted.

 Contact us at wynps@wynps.org with any questions.